 Infant and Early Childhood Mental Health, Child Trauma, Domestic Violence, Reproductive Health and Justice, Diversity-Informed Practice

 M.P.P., University of Chicago

 B.A. in Sociology and African American Studies, Wesleyan University

-Kandace Thomas is a Senior Program Officer at the Irving Harris Foundation, where she leads the Foundation’s efforts to build developmentally-appropriate trauma-informed equitable systems of care for young children and their families.
-She manages grants and projects in infant and early childhood mental health and child trauma, domestic violence, and reproductive health and justice as well as a network of national and international grantees working in infant and early childhood mental health training and leadership development in the United States and Israel.
-A leader in the creation of the Diversity-Informed Infant Mental Health Tenets, she integrates diversity-informed practice into social service fields and facilitates workshops and trainings to infuse diversity and inclusion practices into organizations and systems.
-Kandace is also a Ph.D. candidate in Child Development at Erikson Institute/Loyola University of Chicago, where she researches using mindfulness as a practice to buffer intergenerational trauma transmission within families.
+Kandace Thomas is a Senior Program Officer at the Irving Harris Foundation, where she leads the Foundation’s efforts to build developmentally appropriate, trauma-informed equitable systems of care for young children and their families.
+She manages grants and projects in the areas of infant and early childhood mental health, child trauma, domestic violence, and reproductive health and justice.
+She also provides vision and strategic direction for the Harris Professional Development Network, a collaborative impact network of national and international grantees working with or on behalf of young children and their families.
+A leader in the creation of the Diversity-Informed Tenets for Work with Infants, Children and Families, a framework and approach for integrating diversity, equity and inclusion in programs, organizations and systems that work with children and their families, Kandace is a member of and manages its expert working group.
+Kandace sits on local and national advisory groups related to children’s social-emotional development and well-being.